Wood Stove Portable

 Water Sanitation

-No matter how much water you store, if a situation lasts longer than you prepared for, you are going to have to find water.
-But, you want the water to be safe to drink you need to read my post: How to Make Your Water Safe to find out what you need.
+No matter how much water storage you have, if a situation lasts longer than you prepared for, you’ll have to find water from somewhere.
+But if you want the water to be safe to drink, read my post How to Make Your Water Safe to find out what you need.
+I like Big Berkey and PortaWell products for water filtration as part of their prepping gear.
+Water purification tablets may be workable when you’re out hunting and camping.
+Still, for volume water treatment, you need a purification/filtering system you can rely on in your emergency kit.

 Other Items to Stock

-Besides the above items in this ultimate prepping list, you will also need other essential items.
+In this ultimate prepping list, you will need other essential items besides those listed above.
 Here’s a list:

 Final Word

-The best way we can be prepared is to break down what we need and stock up a little at a time.
-Don’t feel pressured to get all of these items on my ultimate prepping list during one shopping trip.
-Pick and choose what you will need and get one thing at a time!
+The best way to be prepared is to break down what we need and stock up a little at a time.
+Please don’t feel pressured to get all of these items on my ultimate prepping list during one shopping trip.
+Pick and choose what you need and get one thing at a time as your budget allows!
+I’ve always suggested my readers can get properly prepared “one can or other prepper items at a time.”
 May God Bless this world, Linda

 Copyright Images: Wood Burning Stove AdobeStock_139391005 by Casa.da.Photo